langford/ReactNativeWithClojureScriptPreso/Readme.md

+All Rights reserved

-All Rights reserved, contact me (pull request, or mj_langford on twitter) if you want me to give this presentation or  version thereof at your organization
+Contact me on twitter (mj_langford) if you want me to give this or another presentation to your group!